-- March Message from NIPC Medical and Research Director
+- July Message from the NIPC Medical and Research Director

 Prof. J. William McEvoy – US National Library of Medicine National Institutes of Health

 Hypertension guidelines and coronary artery calcification among South Asians: Results from MASALA and MESA

 Untreated hypertension may contribute to increased atherosclerotic cardiovascular disease (ASCVD) risk in South Asians (SA).
 We assessed HTN prevalence among untreated adults free of baseline ASCVD from the MASALA & MESA studies.
 The proportion of participants who received discordant recommendations regarding antihypertensive pharmacotherapy use by the 2017-ACC/AHA and JNC7 Guidelines across CAC score categories in each race/ethnic group was calculated.
 Compared with untreated MESA participants...

 Assessment of Coronary Artery Calcium Scoring to Guide Statin Therapy Allocation According to Risk-Enhancing Factors: The Multi-Ethnic Study of Atherosclerosis

 CONCLUSIONS AND RELEVANCE: In this cross-sectional study, among participants with CAC scores of 0, the presence of risk-enhancing factors was generally not associated with an overall ASCVD risk that was higher than the recommended treatment threshold for the initiation of statin therapy.
 The use of CAC scoring was associated with significant improvements in the reclassification and discrimination of incident ASCVD.
 The results of this study support the utility of CAC scoring as an adjunct to...